MitchellStride/Quadcopter/README.md

 ## Plan
 <img src="{{ "/pictures/blockcopter.png?raw=true" | prepend: site.baseurl }}" />
-picture of all parts layed out
+<br>picture of all parts layed out

 ## Build
 Build pictures and small how to